mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Extendable baton**

-This telescoping club can be extended with a wrist flick or a wireless signal.
-In its retracted form, it’s easier to conceal (Concealability threshold 4 when {REMOVE ME} - retracted, 2 when extended).
+This telescoping club can be extended with a wrist flick.
+In its retracted form, it’s easier to conceal (Concealability threshold 4 when retracted, 2 when extended).
 Retracting or extending it is a Minor Action.
-Wireless bonus: You gain a bonus Minor Action on a turn when you retract or extend the baton.

 **Sap**